Tyomson/telegram_bot/README.md

-# Telegramm Bot BrBa API
+# Telegramm bot BrBa API
 ## Description

 Asynchronous bot for telegram that allows you to get information on the TV series breaking bad using the API